 Hygiene improvement is a comprehensive approach to reducing diarrheal disease by promoting improvements in key hygiene practices (hand washing, treatment and safe storage of water, and sanitation/feces management), improving access to safe water and sanitation technologies and products, and facilitating or supporting an enabling environment (improved policies, community organization, institutional strengthening, and public-private partnerships).
 While the evidence base to document the relationship between hygiene improvement and reduction in diarrheal disease morbidity in PLWHA is just emerging, the evidence base regarding the impact of hygiene in reducing diarrheal disease overall is indisputable and impressive.
-Indeed, hand washing, sanitation, and water treatment and safe storage have each been proven to reduce diarrhea rates by 30 to 40 percent (Fewtrell et al. 2005; Curtis and
+Indeed, hand washing, sanitation, and water disinfection and safe storage have each been proven to reduce diarrhea rates by 30 to 40 percent (Fewtrell et al. 2005; Curtis and Cairncross 2003).
+CARE/Bangladesh's Sanitary and Family Education project demonstrated a 65 percent decrease in diarrhea rates when all three components of hygiene improvement were present in a program (Bateman et al. 2002; USAID 2004).
+Further evidence suggests that diarrheal disease reduces the absorption of antiretroviral medicinces and essential nutrients further exacerbating the consequences of HIV and AIDS (Bushen et al. 2004).